 Over the past few months I have been running various 35mm film stocks through my Nikon FE and more recently my Nikon N80 in an effort to find differences in the films.
 The film I was most excited about was Fuji’s Velvia 50.
 I know that professional landscape photographers that use Velvia 50 are using medium and large format films to get their stunning images but that didn’t discourage me from using the 35mm format.

-The internet is filled with information about what makes Velvia 50 special but to boil it down the film favors reds and yellows and by extension adds warmth to the image.
-If you are planning on shooting landscapes in the morning or the evening this is the film to choose… or so they say.
-Read more...
-(772 words, 3 images, estimated 3:05 mins reading time)
+The internet is filled with information about what makes Velvia 50 special but to boil it down the film favors reds and yellows and by extension adds warmth to the image.… Click here to read more!

 I ordered this film after I shot my three rolls of Fuji Superia 400 film as a part of my effort to take a look at a few of the more popular options in 35mm film.
 This was my most disappointing film to date.
 At first I thought that it was perhaps me who made the mistake.
 Perhaps I shot the film wrong or didn’t set something correctly but I looked through my images and found some Fuji Superia that I shot in the exact same way as this film.
 I shot one then the other at the same event.
-The only actual difference is I shot this film mostly with one of Nikon’s best lenses, the 14-24mm.
-A lens that is universally agreed to be of amazing quality.
+The only actual difference is I shot this film mostly with one of Nikon’s best lenses, the 14-24mm.… Click here to read more!